#

 - Add a

-into the directory, that should look like the following (note, if the plugin already has acomposer.json
+composer.jsoninto the directory, that should look like the following (note, if the plugin already has acomposer.jsonyou can just use that, just make sure you use the name from within theircomposer.json):

 {